Texas Basketball Preview: UT - Rio Grande Valley at FEC (6PM tip, LHN)

 Tonight, the Longhorns (no. 7, 5-1) take on the Texas-Rio Grande Valley Vaqueros (4-4) at the Frank Erwin Center.
 UT-RGV opened the season with a win over Texas A&M-International before being blown out by no. 11 Arizona, 104-50.
 They then beat Paul Quinn College 85-68 before losing to Northern Arizona, 89-87.

 They got their revenge after playing UNA back-to-back and beating them in their second matchup, 82-80.
-They lost to Cal State-Fullerton 72-67 after that.
+They beat Cal State-Fullerton 72-67 after that.
 They hung in with Illinois before eventually losing, 94-85, and then lost to A&M-Corpus Christi 83-77.

 Their starting lineup looks like this.